 - (1) Temperature of 100.0 F or more.

 - (2) A contagious (or suspected contagious) rash.

 - (3) Diarrhea and/or vomiting.

+- (4) Covid-19 related symptoms.

 Medication

 All medication, prescription drugs & over-the-counter medicine, will be administered to students under the following guidelines: